What is Make Music Day?

 Make Music began in France as Fête de la Musique, a national musical holiday inaugurated in 1982.
-Ever since, the festival has become an international phenomenon, celebrated on the same day in more than 120 countries, including Germany, Italy, Greece, Russia, Lebanon, Ivory Coast, Australia, Peru, Colombia, Ecuador, Mexico, Canada, and Japan.
+Ever since, the festival has become an international phenomenon, celebrated on the same day in more than 120 countries, including Argentina, Australia, Brazil, China, Italy, Nigeria, and the United Kingdom.

 The name Make Music comes from the French Fête (or Faites) de la musique, which means both “festival of music” and “make music!”

 Anyone and everyone.
 Amateurs, part-time professionals, and established artists are all welcome.
 In the U.S., initiatives like “Mass Appeal” allow even those who have never before touched an instrument to join in.

 Yes, Make Music takes place every June 21.
 (In 2023, it fell on a Wednesday; in 2023, it will fall on a Friday.)

 How can I sign up to play, or host a performance?

 If you are in a city with a Make Music organization, register through that city’s website.
 (Click here for the list of cities.)
 Make Music cities use a “matchmaking” platform that allows you to register your own concert, or to collaborate on a Make Music event with local musicians and venues that fit your tastes.
 Typically, registration for June 21 begins a few months before in March or April, but it depends on the city.